 Looking for Volunteers and Mentors!

 Are you interested in leading or assisting technology-based art classes?
-Our programming this fall will include classes for teenagers and young adults teaching commercially-applicable skills for creative industries.
-Oakwood Arts + P35 is looking for mentors and volunteers with experience in working with graphic design, web design, costume design, photography, animation, and film and video (editing and production).
+Our programming includes classes for K-12 students teaching commercially-applicable skills for creative industries.
+Oakwood Arts is always looking for mentors and volunteers with experience in working with graphic design, web design, costume design, photography, animation, and film and video (editing and production).

-We would love to have you on our team to help teach these classes and guide these students!
+We would love to have you on our team to help teach these classes and guide our students!

-Read on to find our more about our upcoming programs and how you could lend your abilities.
+Read on to find out more about our upcoming programs and how you could lend your abilities.

 We are so excited about all our upcoming programs and would love you have you on board.
 If you are interested in volunteering or mentoring please fill out this Google form.